CodyBonner/reading-notes/code-201/class-10.md

 **What is the call stack?**

 A call stack is a section of code that has already run, it will often be seen on the console because it is paired with a code line to indicate where the code made it up to before something went wrong or where the code stopped producing valid results.

+## Things I want to know

+Will adding breakpoints disrupt the local code and result in it breaking?

+Can we define call stacks and impliment them like functions?